gbrlfaria/gbrlfaria.github.io/_posts/2023-09-06-neural-network-computational-power.md

 Due to the relatively recent emergence of this architecture <d-cite key="vaswani2017transformer" />, research into the theory of Transformers and their attention mechanism is comparably new in relation to that of RNNs.
 Nonetheless, many recent studies have aimed at theoretically analyzing them.

-Inspired by Siegelmann’s work <d-cite key="siegelmann1992turing" />, Pérez et al. <d-cite key="perez2019turing,perez2021turing" /> proved the Turing completeness of Transformers.
+Inspired by Siegelmann's work <d-cite key="siegelmann1992turing" />, Pérez et al. <d-cite key="perez2019turing,perez2021turing" /> proved the Turing completeness of Transformers.
 The proof consisted in directly simulating a Turing machine, step by step, using an encoder-decoder Transformer.
 In the proposed simulation, the output tokens are responsible for keeping track of the machine's state and current symbol at each time step.
-In each forward pass, the decoder calculates the current position of the Turing machine’s head by summing the directions of all previous head movements (i.e., $$\{+1,-1\}$$), which are in turn calculated from the previous output tokens.
+In each forward pass, the decoder calculates the current position of the Turing machine's head by summing the directions of all previous head movements (i.e., $$\{+1,-1\}$$), which are in turn calculated from the previous output tokens.
 Then, it retrieves the symbol corresponding to the calculated position and proceeds to output the next state and the next symbol under the head.
 This process is repeated until halting.
 Similarly to Siegelmann and Sontag <d-cite key="siegelmann1992turing" />, the authors assumed arbitrary precision and an unlimited number of computation steps.

-Contrasting with Pérez’s approach, another line of research analyzed Transformers from a different perspective.
+Contrasting with Pérez's approach, another line of research analyzed Transformers from a different perspective.
 In particular, this line of research focuses on the ability of Transformer encoders to process strings in a single step, as opposed to solving tasks using multiple decoder steps.
 In this context, the first theoretical results on the limitations of Transformers were shown by Hahn <d-cite key="hahn2020limitations" />.
 He demonstrated that hard-attention Transformers---in which each layer can only attend to a single token at a time---cannot recognize the Parity<d-footnote>The Parity language is the language of binary strings whose number of $1$s is even.</d-footnote> and Dyck-$$k$$<d-footnote>The Dyck-$k$ language is the language of well-balanced parentheses, where $k$ indicates the number of types of parentheses.
-For instance, “({()})” is a valid string in the Dyck-2 language, while “({” and “({))” are not.
+For instance, "({()})" is a valid string in the Dyck-2 language, while "({" and "({))" are not.
 Due to its nature, this language is often used as a proxy for hierarchy understanding, which is considered essential for effective natural language processing.</d-footnote> languages, suggesting limitations on the ability of Transformers to model hierarchy.
 Moreover, Hahn showed that soft-attention Transformers cannot robustly model the Parity and Dyck-$$k$$ languages, being unable to attain perfect cross-entropy on these tasks.
 Particularly, this proof assumed that all layers of the Transformer are [Lipschitz-continuous](https://en.wikipedia.org/wiki/Lipschitz_continuity).

-Hahn’s work laid the ground for subsequent studies.
+Hahn's work laid the ground for subsequent studies.
 Chiang and Cholak <d-cite key="chiang2022overcoming" /> followed up by observing that the Lipschitz-continuity assumption disregarded the impact of layer normalization on the Transformer.
 Based on this observation, the authors constructed a soft-attention Transformer with layer normalization that can robustly recognize the Parity language.
 Yao et al. <d-cite key="yao2021bounded" /> also followed up, demonstrating that Transformers can recognize Dyck languages with bounded nesting depth.
 According to the authors, this setup could better represent the hierarchical structure of natural language, which could help explain the success of Transformers in natural language processing (NLP).
-Meanwhile, Bhattamishra et al. <d-cite key="bhattamishra2020ability" /> demonstrated that uniform-attention Transformers---in which each layer can attend to multiple tokens with uniform intensity---can recognize the Shuffle-Dyck-$$k$$<d-footnote>The Shuffle-Dyck-$k$ is a Dyck-$k$ language where the opening and closing brackets needn’t have matching types.
-For instance, “((}}” is a valid Shuffle-Dyck-2 language.</d-footnote> language.
+Meanwhile, Bhattamishra et al. <d-cite key="bhattamishra2020ability" /> demonstrated that uniform-attention Transformers---in which each layer can attend to multiple tokens with uniform intensity---can recognize the Shuffle-Dyck-$$k$$<d-footnote>The Shuffle-Dyck-$k$ is a Dyck-$k$ language where the opening and closing brackets needn't have matching types.
+For instance, "((}}" is a valid Shuffle-Dyck-2 language.</d-footnote> language.
 Furthermore, they showed that Transformers can simulate a less powerful kind of counter automaton called Simplified Stateless Counter Machine (SSCM), establishing a first lower bound on the computational power of these models.
 They supported this observation by empirically demonstrating that Transformers can learn several regular and counter languages.